pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 Requires Message Persistence enabled for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
 Use includeMessageActions to include message actions.

-Ordering:
+Ordering and time window:
-- Only start: returns messages older than start.
+- Only start (no end): returns messages older than start.
-- Only end: returns messages from end and newer.
+- Only end (no start): returns messages from end and newer.
-- Both start and end: returns messages between them (inclusive of end).
+- Both start and end: returns messages between them (end inclusive; start exclusive).
+- reverse = true returns oldest first.

+Limits and pagination:
-Limits: up to 100 messages on a single channel; or 25 per channel on up to 500 channels.
-Page by iteratively updating the start timetoken.
+- Up to 100 messages for a single channel, or 25 per channel on up to 500 channels.
+- If IncludeMessageActions = true: limited to 1 channel and 25 messages.
+- Page by iteratively updating the start timetoken.
+If the response is truncated, a more object is returned to continue.

 ### Method(s)